kadena-community/kadena.js/packages/apps/docs/src/docs/chainweb/compact-a-database.md

 6. Restart your node.

    Your node should start normally and continue running with the reduced database size as though nothing has changed.
+   As a precaution, you should keep the backup copy of the database available—in a compressed format, if necessary—until you're sure that you won't need to restore from it.

 If you encounter errors or warnings, open a new issue for [chainweb-node](https://github.com/kadena-io/chainweb-node#issues) or contact Kadena developers in the [infrastructure](https://discord.com/channels/502858632178958377/1051827506279370802) channel on the Kadena Discord server.